INSPIRE: Intensity and spatial information-based deformable image registration: Intensity and Spatial Information-Based Deformable Image Registration

-The following subsections describe the main steps and ideas used in Alg.~\ref{alg:dgmc}: (i) random sampling and multi-sample search that enables performing the search for distances to closest points in a single pass for multiple sampled intensities, (ii) computation of sub-pixel distances and gradients, and (iii) systematic space sub-division and lower distance bounds used to prune the search for closest points.

-\paragraph{Sampling and Multi-Sample Search} An initial step of Algorithm~\ref{alg:dgmc} is to sample $\alpha$-cuts at which to compute the distance.
-We propose to use the quasi-random sampling described by \eqref{eq:quasirandom}, with $n=1$.
-The average of the distances and gradients are then taken as the final estimates of \eqref{eq:dalphacutbidir} and its gradient.
-The algorithm can be modified to perform a joint search for the distances to the closest points for all the $\alphasamples$ $\alpha$-samples in parallel.
-The resulting improvement, in terms of computational time, is substantial, since much of the, otherwise repeated, work required to traverse the tree is only performed once.
-To simplify the pseudo-code, multi-sample search is omitted from the description (but is used in our implementation).
+\paragraph{Sampling and Multi-Sample Search} An initial step of Algorithm~\ref{alg:dgmc} is to sample $\alpha$-cuts for which to compute the distance.
+We propose to use the quasi-random sampling \eqref{eq:quasirandom}, with $n=1$.
+Algorithm~\ref{alg:dgmc} can be implemented to perform a joint search for the closest point distances for all the $\alphasamples$ sampled $\alpha$-cuts in parallel, yielding a substantially lower computational time.
+To simplify the pseudo-code, multi-sample search is omitted from the description (but is used in our provided implementation).

-\paragraph{Sub-Pixel Distances and Interpolation} For the proposed estimation method to be useful for image registration, the distance and its gradient must be computable everywhere within the support.
-We compute the distance from all nearby grid-points of the (possibly a non-grid) point of interest $p$ (4 in 2D, 8 in 3D), and then interpolate between these distances to obtain the distance and gradient at $p$.
-We use bilinear/trilinear interpolation to compute the distance, and the discrete gradient approximation evaluated in the mid-point to compute the gradient (to avoid vanishing derivatives at saddle-points of the interpolation surface).
+\paragraph{Sub-Pixel Distances} To enable evaluation of \eqref{eq:estimator} everywhere in the image space, we compute the distance from all nearby grid-points of the point of interest $p$, followed by distance interpolation.
+We use bilinear/trilinear interpolation to compute the sub-pixel distance, and the discrete gradient approximation evaluated in the mid-point (to avoid vanishing derivatives at saddle-points of the interpolation surface).

 \paragraph{Space Subdivision and Lower Distance Bound}